-Anonymous asked: On your bar application- definitely file it now.
+Anonymous said: On your bar application- definitely file it now.
 I know it's daunting, but I've been waiting for them to approve me for A YEAR, and I'm 26, I've always lived in the state, and I have no criminal history.
 Good thing I passed the bar all the way back in July, right?
 They are slow, slow, slow.
 I've been living in my dad's house, doing shitty jobs, feeling depressed.
 Don't let that happen to you.

 Hello!
 Yes, actually I filed it last year and I’ve already been cleared :D Thank you for the advice though!
 Hopefully this will help someone else out!

-Anonymous asked: I'm freaking out about my decision of wanting to go to law school given the current market for lawyers.
+Anonymous said: I'm freaking out about my decision of wanting to go to law school given the current market for lawyers.
 What made you look past this and still decide to be a lawyer?
 (I'm currently a junior in undergrad)